-Representative VEASEY: Thank you very much.
-I am really glad that we are here having this discussion today, particularly as it centers around Moldova.
-This country is very important in the scheme of things, particularly right now with everything that is happening in the Ukraine, and Russia's aggressions, and the statements that Russia has made about various countries and about how Russian-speaking citizens are being treated in those countries.
-We should take every threat, and we should take every statement, we should take all of them very seriously.
+VEASEY: Thank you very much.
+And I'm really glad that we are here having this discussion today, particularly as it centers around Moldova.
+This country is very important in the scheme of things, particularly right now with everything that's happening in the Ukraine, and Russia's aggressions, and the statements that Russia has made about various countries and about how Russian-speaking citizens are being treated in those countries.
+And we should take every threat, and we should take every statement, we should take all of them very seriously.

-Moldova is obviously a country that is small and does not necessarily have the largest defense budget and population, like some other European countries.
-A lot of experts think that if the Ukraine situation were not to go the right way, that Moldova would definitely be next on Putin's list.
-When you hear Putin say things and make statements saying that Gorbachev's biggest mistake was not keeping the Soviet Union together, we know that this is someone that thinks in historical terms.
-I think it is all the more important that we are having this hearing today.
-I look forward to learning more and appreciate the Commission getting together to have this hearing.
+Moldova is obviously a country that is small and doesn't necessarily have the largest defense budget and population, like some other European countries.
+And a lot of experts think that if the Ukraine situation were not to go the right way, that Moldova would definitely be next on Putin's list.
+And when you hear Putin say things. and make statements saying that Gorbachev's biggest mistake was not keeping the Soviet Union together, we know that this is someone that thinks in historical terms.
+And I think it's all the more important that we are having this hearing today.
+And so I look forward to learning more and appreciate the Commission getting together to have this hearing.
 Thank you.
-I am going to yield back.
+I'm going to yield back.

-Representative LAWLER: Thank you, Representative Veasey.
+LAWLER: Thank you, Representative Veasey.

-At this time I will now recognize Mr. Bischof to provide witness testimony for 5 minutes.
+At this time I will now recognize Mr. Bischof to provide witness testimony for five minutes.